by-cx/lobby/README.md

 So far the REST API is super simple and it has only two endpoints:

+    GET /                                # Same as /v1/discoveries
-    GET /                     # Returns list of all discovered servers and their labels.
+    GET /v1/discovery                    # Returns current local discovery packet GET /v1/discoveries                  # Returns list of all discovered servers and their labels.
-    GET /v1/                  # Same as /
-    GET /v1/?labels=LABELS    # output will be filtered based on one or multiple labels separated by comma GET /v1/prometheus/:name  # Generates output for Prometheus's SD config, name is group of the monitoring services described above.
+    GET /v1/discoveries?labels=LABELS    # output will be filtered based on one or multiple labels separated by comma GET /v1/prometheus/:name             # Generates output for Prometheus's SD config, name is group of the monitoring services described above.
+    POST /v1/labels                      # Add runtime labels that will persist over daemon restarts.
+Labels should be in the body of the request, one line per one label.
+    DELETE /v1/labels                    # Delete runtime labels.
+One label per line.
+Can't affect the labels from environment variables or labels added from the LabelPath.

+If there is an error the error message is returned as plain text.

 ## TODO